Klemet/LANDIS-II-Forest-Roads-Simulation-extension/README.md

+# The FRS (Forest Roads Simulation) extension for LANDIS-II
-# A LANDIS-II extension to simulate forest roads in a landscape
+**A LANDIS-II extension to simulate the dynamics of forest roads in a landscape**

 CAUTION : This is a work in progress, and some functions might be currently missing or not optimized.